Reinforced Latent Reasoning for LLM-based Recommendation: Influence of Reasoning Length

 \section{Influence of Reasoning Length}

-We investigate how the length of latent reasoning affects model performance by varying the number of generated latent tokens ($K$), with $K\in\text{\{0,1,2,4,8\}}$.
-When implementing, we would just follow the Equation~\eqref{eq:noise} to add noise for the first latent token, forming sampling.
-For the following latent tokens, we would directly generate them according to the preceding latent token in an autoregressive manner.
-Experiments are conducted on the Toys and CDs datasets, and the results in terms of NDCG@10 (denoted as N@10) and HR@10 (H@10) are shown in Figure~\ref{fig:length}.
-As shown in the figure, using a single latent reasoning token yields the best performance on both datasets.
-Increasing the number of latent tokens does not lead to further improvements.
-This could be due to two possible reasons: (1) one latent token may be sufficient to capture the entire reasoning process for these tasks, and (2) generating more tokens significantly enlarges the latent reasoning space, potentially making learning more difficult.
-In future work, it may be valuable to explore more effective RL-based exploration strategies for supporting deeper latent reasoning.
+We investigate how length of latent reasoning affects model perfomance by varying the number of generated latent tokens ($K$), with $K \in \text{\{0, 1, 2\}}$.
+When implementing, a model dedicated to single reasoning token generation was fully trained.
+We directly perform reinforcement learning to train the 2 reasoning tokens model based on this.
+Noise sampling was selectively applied only to the last reasoning token, given that the first token's generative capabilities were already robustly established through the initial training.
+Experiments are conducted on the Toys and CDs datasets, and the results in terms of NDCG@10 (denoted as N@10), HR@10 (H@10), NDCG@5 (N@5) and HR@5 (H@5) are shown in Figure~\ref{fig:length-all}.
+As shown, increasing the reasoning length improves performance, demonstrating the potential to achieve even better results by increasing the reasoning length.
+However, the gain from $K\text{=}1$ to $K\text{=}2$ is much smaller than from $K\text{=}0$ to $K\text{=}1$, suggesting that a few latent tokens may be sufficient to capture most of the reasoning information.